The ROMANS: cheerful, volatile...

 Life's most beautiful day, at St. Peter's

-In any event, the most remarkable feature of the Romans is their hospitality, in particular their unobtainable inclination to accept everyone, which is far more valuable than merely "tolerating" other people.
 In Rome, you will always feel at home, and at ease, more than in any other place in the world.
 This is why many come to Rome, and just never leave.
 More on this.

-More photos of Rome life scenes
+More photos of Romans and Rome life scenes

 Roman Homes homepage: Rome apartments accommodations vacation rentals and villas